denten-papers/xp-routledge/proposal.md

-Joseph Scheinfeldt (*Hacking the Academy*, 2015); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many others too numerous to mention here.
+Joseph Scheinfeldt (*Hacking the Academy*, 2015); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many other projects too numerous to mention here.
 These books and projects share a common concern with the future of the academy, books, reading, writing, and libraries.
-Paralleling developments in open access, creative commons, and free culture, practitioners in this space aim to reform contemporary institutions of knowledge production and often include critical interventions that redress imbalances of access and participation along the lines of gender, race, and geography.
-These categories capture the diversity of practices in the field and help to structure Part II of the book.
+Paralleling developments in open access, creative commons, and free culture, practitioners in this subfield aim to reform contemporary institutions of knowledge production.
+This activity often includes critical intervention that aims to redress imbalances of access and participation along the lines of gender, race, and geography.

+The above three categories capture the diversity of practices in the field and help to structure Part II of the book.

 ### Chapter 2: Intellectual Roots[^ln-roots]